On This Day in History: August 24

 - Reggie Miller, American basketball player and sportscaster

 - Mark Cerny, American video game designer, programmer, producer and business executive

 - Salizhan Sharipov, Kyrgyzstani-Russian lieutenant, pilot, and astronaut

-- Hideo Kojima, Japanese director, screenwriter, video game designer and video game producer
+- Hideo Kojima, Japanese director, screenwriter and video game designer

 - Francis Pangilinan, Filipino lawyer and politician